One of the most confusing topic for a newbie of Red Hat JBoss BPMS and BRMS is how to deal with the Business Central internal repository.

 Import or Export files

-The first basic need for a Business Central user is to import and export artefacts for different reasons:
+The first basic need for a Business Central user is to import and export artifacts for different reasons:

-- modify an artefact with a more comfortable editor (Java classes, DRL files, etc)
+- modify an artifact with a more comfortable editor (Java classes, DRL files, etc)

 - save the project in a corporate Source Control Management system (Subversion, CVS, PVCS, etc)